maixnor/wu-quartz/content/First Lecture GLE.md

 - Before buyer owns 100% of target company

 ###### Buying the Business
-#todo add pic
+#wontfix add pic
 new company gets created: SPV (special purpose Vehicle).
 The subsidiary is right underneath holding. its only purpose is to buy the target company

 ###### Where does the money come from?
-#todo add pic
+#wontfix add pic
 1. Bank provides 500m EUR to buy Sub B. Bank will not agree to lend money to SPV because its an empty shell.
 Doesn't have any assets.
 Bank will only be willing to lend money to Sub B because it has assets
 2. Money gets transmitted to SPV

 ###### Purchase
-#todo add pic slide 12 and 13
+#wontfix add pic slide 12 and 13
 1. target company moves ownership from seller to SPV
 	1. Seller gets 500m EUR
 	2. target company is now part of holding